This article explains the options available within Referral Settings for customizing the configuration of each Community Queue.

 Automated removal from the Community Queue: When this setting is enabled, a program exit to a permanent destination will trigger an automatic update to a Community Queue referral’s Remove from Queue section.
-Upon program exit, a confirmation pop-up message appears to alert the user that the client will be removed from the Community Queue.
-The system records a response of “Self Resolved” for the field Reason for Removal.
+Upon program exit, a confirmation pop-up message alerts the user that the client will be removed from the Community Queue.
+The system records a response of “Self Resolved” for the Reason for Removal field.
 This feature is tied directly to Enabled Automated Functions within System Setup: Settings.

 Prioritization List: When this setting is enabled, the system records a value of “1” (“Placed on Prioritization List”) for program-level Coordinated Entry Assessments that are referred to the queue.
 For more information, see Prioritization Status.